O. Henry: Legacy

 The O. Henry Award is an annual prize named after Porter and given to outstanding short stories.

+The Soviet film The Great Consoler (1933), directed by Lev Kuleshov, combines adaptations of two short stories with a telling of O. Henry's life.

 A film was made in 1952 featuring five stories, called O. Henry's Full House.
 The episode garnering the most critical acclaim was "The Cop and the Anthem" starring Charles Laughton and Marilyn Monroe.
 The other stories are "The Clarion Call", "The Last Leaf", "The Ransom of Red Chief", and "The Gift of the Magi".

 Strictly Business is a 1962 Soviet comedy film, directed by Leonid Gaidai, based on three short stories by O. Henry: "The Roads We Take", "Makes the Whole World Kin", and "The Ransom of Red Chief".
 The premiere of the film was timed to coincide with the 100th anniversary of the birth of the writer.
 Henry was particularly popular in Russia in the 1920s, and was described by the critic Deming Brown in 1953 as "remain[ing] a minor classic in Russia".
 In 1962, the Soviet Postal Service issued a stamp commemorating O. Henry's 100th birthday.

 A 1957 television series, The O. Henry Playhouse, was syndicated in 39 episodes to 188 markets.
 Actor Thomas Mitchell portrayed O. Henry in each episode as he interacted with his characters or related his latest story to his publisher or a friend.

 The 1986 Indian anthology television series Katha Sagar adapted several of Henry's short stories as episodes including "The Last Leaf".

 An opera in one long act, The Furnished Room, with music by Daniel Steven Crafts and libretto by Richard Kuss, is based on O. Henry's story of the same name.

 The O. Henry House and O. Henry Hall, both in Austin, Texas, are named for him.
 O. Henry Hall, now owned by the Texas State University System, previously served as the federal courthouse in which O. Henry was convicted of embezzlement.
 The O. Henry House has been the site of the O. Henry Pun-Off, an annual spoken word competition inspired by Porter's love of language, since 1978.
-(Dr. Samuel E. Gideon, a historical architect and professor at the University of Texas at Austin, was a strong advocate for the saving of the O. Henry House in Austin.)
+Dr. Samuel E. Gideon, a historical architect and professor at the University of Texas at Austin, was a strong advocate for the saving of the O. Henry House in Austin.